What are the USP <787>, USP <788>, and USP <789> Standards?

 USP <787> Subvisible Particulate Matter in Therapeutic Protein Injections

 While it is applied to all injectable drug products, USP <788> was originally developed for small molecule therapies.
 As protein therapeutics became more commonplace, there was a need to develop subvisible particle monitoring strategies tailored to protein drug products and the unique challenges they pose for particle monitoring.
-Essentially all protein therapies contain some subvisible protein aggregate particles which are thought to pose higher risks to patient safety than many other particle types.
+Essentially, all protein therapies contain some subvisible protein aggregate particles, which are thought to pose higher risks to patient safety than many other particle types.
 Aggregates are often challenging to analyze via membrane microscopy due to their fragile, “soft” structure.
 Additionally, many protein therapies are much lower volume than small molecule therapies, making it difficult to meet the volume requirements of the methods in USP <788>.

 USP <789> Particulate Matter in Ophthalmic Solutions